Yetzirah 2025 Jewish Poetry Conference: Public Events, June 24-27, 2025

 Q: Who will be reading my application?

-A: Yetzirah’s Board members, each of whom have published multiple books, will be considering applications, and applications will be read by at least two people.
+A: Yetzirah’s Board of Directors and staff will be considering applications, and each application will be read by at least two people.

 Q: What factors will be a part of evaluation applications?